derf/Travel-Status-DE-DeutscheBahn/README.md

 ## Installation

-You have four installation options:
+You have five installation options:

 * `.deb` releases for Debian-based distributions
+* finalrewind.org APT repository for Debian-based distributions
 * Installing the latest release from CPAN
 * Installation from source
 * Using a Docker image